Agstya/Agstya/README.md

 I'm a data enthusiast with a keen interest in leveraging data to gain insights and create impactful solutions.
 My journey in the field of data science has been an exciting one, where I've had the opportunity to work on diverse projects and collaborate with talented teams.

-- **Background**: Data Science, Machine Learning, AI Engineering
-- **Experience**: Accenture, Cognizant, and more
-- **Skills**: AWS Cloud Engineering, DevSecOps, Tableau, ML/AI, MLOps, Python

-## Projects

-Here are some of the exciting projects I've worked on:

-### Project 1: Predictive Customer Analytics

-In this project, I leveraged machine learning algorithms to analyze customer data and predict their purchasing behavior.
-The goal was to provide insights that could drive targeted marketing campaigns and improve customer retention.
-I used Python, scikit-learn, and Tableau for data analysis and visualization.

-### Project 2: Fraud Detection using Machine Learning

-In collaboration with a team, I developed a fraud detection system using machine learning techniques.
-The project involved building a robust model that could identify fraudulent transactions in real-time, helping businesses prevent financial losses.
-Python, AWS Cloud, and DevSecOps practices were utilized to create an efficient and secure solution.

-### Project 3: Image Classification with Convolutional Neural Networks

-In this project, I explored deep learning techniques to classify images.
-I implemented a convolutional neural network (CNN) architecture using TensorFlow and Keras.
-The model was trained on a large dataset and achieved high accuracy in classifying various objects.
-The project showcased my expertise in ML/AI and MLOps.

-These are just a few examples of the projects I've worked on.
-For more details and a complete list, please visit my [Portfolio](https://your-portfolio-url.com).

 ## Technologies and Tools

 I love working with cutting-edge technologies and tools that empower me to create robust and efficient solutions.
 Here are some of the key technologies and tools that I frequently use: